-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

 To celebrate, Vera Lynn will hold a charity concert, held at the London Palladium on March 18 in London, England, according to BBC.
 The benefits of the celebration will likely be donated to the Dame Vera Lynn Children’s Fund.

 Currently, there is no news related to Pink Floyd officially attending Vera Lynn’s album release party in London on March 17.
 However, Pink Floyd is known for loving charities, and there is always a chance they could be looking forward to surprising Vera Lynn and their fans by attending the charity gala.

-As far as Pink Floyd’s own love of donating to a good cause, they are cited as attending their first charity gig in 1972.
+And speaking of Pink Floyd’s own love of donating to a good cause, they are cited as attending their first charity gig in 1972.

 It was reported in October 2010 that Pink Floyd would only reunite as a band that performed for charity.